Skip to content

 def _get_total_memory_usage(self) -> int:

-"""Calculate total memory usage in bytes"""
+"""Calculate total memory usage in bytes for data processing context"""

 return sum(entry.size_bytes for entry in self.memory_entries)

-Comprehensive Memory Statistics
+Comprehensive Data Processing Memory Statistics

-def get_memory_stats(self) -> Dict[str, Any]:
+def get_data_processing_memory_stats(self) -> Dict[str, Any]:

-"""Get comprehensive memory usage statistics"""
+"""Get comprehensive memory usage statistics for data processing operations"""

 total_entries = len(self.memory_entries)